paulLeClair/P-Engine/README.md

 An implementation of an `EngineMode` subclass basically consists of all the functionality needed for a particular "usage" of the engine, from menu screens to interactive gameplay in a scene.
 The idea currently is that the usage of the engine itself will center around extending `EngineMode` to support whatever logic you want before, during, and after your render loop.
 The actual render loop itself should also be completely programmable, although providing an efficient customizable built-in loop might help support lots of practical applications in real-time graphics.

-Similarly to the `PEngine` core construct, you can define subclasses of `EngineMode` for the engine to use, and these can do whatever you want, mostly.
-The engine will maintain one default mode for entry, the so-called `CoreMenuMode`, which will give you a default "entry menu" to look at, but of course the decision about which modes are executed when `PEngine::run()` is called will be decided by the programmer in their implementation.
+Similarly to the `PEngine` core construct, you can define subclasses of `EngineMode` for the engine to use, and these can do whatever you want.
+The engine will maintain one default mode for entry, the so-called `CoreMenuMode`, which will give you a default "entry menu" to look at, but of course the decision about which modes are executed when `PEngine::run()` is called will be decided by the programmer in their implementation (or however that ends up working).

 ### Engine Tools